-A Member of The Arizona Authors Association, The Nonfiction Authors Association, IMDbPro, The Independent Author Network and International Thriller Writers, Inc.
+A Member of The Arizona Authors Association; The Nonfiction Authors Association; Poets & Writers; Southern California Writers Association-SCWA; IMDbPro; The Independent Author Network, International Thriller Writers, Inc. and the Society of Southwestern Authors.

 About the Author